BA in Political Science

 - POL 3108H Honors Tutorial: Thesis Preparation and Political Science Inquiry.
 This course is only offered Spring semesters and should be taken Spring of your junior year.
 Talk with your Political Science Advisor Fall of your Sophomore year if you will be unable to take this course Spring of your Junior Year.

-Students typically take two semesters to complete their thesis over their senior year.
-For this reason, students may repeat the course up to two times, at variable credits, for a total of 6 credits overall.
-We recommend that you begin your thesis Fall of your senior year.
+Students typically take two semesters to complete their thesis during their senior year.
+For this reason, students may repeat the variable credit opportunity 1 time only for a total of 6 credits overall.
+We recommend that you begin your Honors Thesis the Fall of your senior year.

 A total of 35 political science credits is required to complete the major.
 Of these, 27 must be upper-division credits that include at least one course from three of the four subfields.
 The four subfields are Political Theory, Comparative Government, International Relations, and American Government.

 Political science majors must also complete the POL 4991 capstone.
 Students with two CLA majors leading to a bachelor of arts degree are only required to complete a capstone course in one of those majors.